John Macleod (physiologist): Frederick Banting and the discovery of insulin

-At the end of 1920, Macleod was approached by Frederick Grant Banting, a young Canadian physician who had the idea of curing diabetes using an extract from a pancreas whose functioning had been disrupted.
+At the end of 1920, Macleod was approached by Frederick Banting, a young Canadian physician who had the idea of curing diabetes using an extract from a pancreas whose functioning had been disrupted.
 Macleod was not enthusiastic, because (unlike Banting) he knew about unsuccessful experiments in this direction by other researchers.
 He thought it more likely that the nervous system had a crucial role in regulating blood glucose concentration.
-Even though Banting had virtually no experience of physiology, he managed to convince Macleod to lend him laboratory space during a vacation in Scotland that summer.
-In addition to the laboratory, Macleod provided experimental animals and his student Charles Herbert Best, who worked as a demonstrator.
+Even though Banting had virtually no experience of physiology, he managed to convince Macleod to lend him laboratory space during a holiday in Scotland that summer.
+In addition to the laboratory, Macleod provided experimental animals and his student Charles Best, who worked as a demonstrator.
 Macleod also advised on project planning and the use of analytical techniques, and assisted with the operation on the first dog.
 While Macleod was away, Banting and Best achieved a breakthrough: they isolated an internal secretion of the pancreas and succeeded in reducing the blood sugar level of another dog, whose pancreas had been surgically removed.

 On his return, Macleod was surprised and expressed doubt about the results.
 Banting took this as an attack on his integrity.
 They argued bitterly, but Banting finally accepted Macleod's instruction that further experiments were needed, and he even convinced Macleod to provide better working conditions and to give him and Best a salary.
 Further experiments were successful and the three started to present their work at meetings.
 Macleod was a far better orator, and Banting came to believe that he wanted to take all the credit.
+This was exemplified by a December 1921 presentation to the American Physiological Society at Yale, which took a toll on Banting's nerves due to the "prestige of the audience" causing him to freeze up, and as a result the "audience was highly critical of the findings presented".
+Macleod who was "desperate to snatch victory from the jaws of defeat" stepped in and finished the presentation.
+From Banting's viewpoint, "this was a brazen coup by Macleod to rob him of the credit for having discovered insulin – and to rub salt into the wound, it had been done in front of the most eminent doctors in the field".

 Their discovery was first published in the February 1922 issue of The Journal of Laboratory and Clinical Medicine.
 Macleod declined co-authorship because he considered it Banting's and Best's work.
 Despite their success, there remained the issue of how to get enough pancreas extract to continue the experiments.
 Together, the three researchers developed alcohol extraction, which proved to be far more efficient than other methods.
 This convinced Macleod to divert the whole laboratory to insulin research and to bring in the biochemist James Collip to help with purifying the extract.